sgrthati/AZ.Projects/istio/Istio_readme.md

 #4. update A Record in DNS Zone with Ingress Public Ip

 #5.
 Verify

-#Verify that the gateway is now secured by running the following command:
+#Verify that the gateway is now secured by running the following URI in Browser:

      https://<hostname>/hello